dummy-image

 We advise that you keep the wedding speech order and number of presenters to a maximum of five to avoid making your guests squirmish.
 Also, it’s best to evade an open mic situation for wedding speeches.

-Practice always helps you nail your speech, so you can use the Orai app or watch some of our videos to help you present all types of toasts properly.
+Practice always helps you nail your speech, so you can use the Orai app or watch some of our videos to help you properly present all types of toasts.

 Lastly, remember that it is a wedding toast and not a roast.